 The Romans realised that Rochester was strategically important as it stood at the point nearest the sea where the river Medway could be bridged.
 So they built a bridge for their major Dover to London road, Watling Street (now the A2), and a protective fort.
-Later the Normans built a stone castle on the ruins of the old Roman fort and a new cathedral, though a first cathedral had been founded here in the early 7th C, the second oldest in the country after Canterbury.
+Later the Normans built a stone castle on the ruins of the old Roman fort and a new cathedral, though a first cathedral had been founded here as early as 604 AD.
+The cathedral has many notable features, especially the wonderful Norman architecture of the nave and the crypt, one of the finest Romanesque facades in England, medieval wall paintings and a magnificent 15th century chapter room doorway.
+It also houses Rochester’s so called ‘Mystery Book’ – the Textus Roffensis, being the only existing copy of the first code of English law, written in Rochester during the early 1120s.

 Today the centre of the city with its long High Street retains much historical charm with some surviving mediaeval buildings jostling with later Georgian and Victorian ones.
 It has been much visited by our monarchs from William the Conqueror to Queen Elizabeth II, not to mention such luminaries as Samuel Pepys, William Hogarth, Samuel Johnson and Dame Sybil Thorndike.